 Many neurophysiologists address the task of exploring the effects of experimental conditions on neuron ephys properties using experimental electrophysiology techniques (Armentia and Sah, 2004; Kim and Connors, 2012; Lee et al., 2005).
 In the past, ephys data has been shown to be sensitive to experimental conditions.
 For example, differences in animal ages, especially during development (Suter et al., 2013); or varying extracellular Ca2+ concentrations (Aivar et al., 2014) result in changes in electrophysiological properties of neurons.
 However, this experimental approach is limited to varying a single condition and studying one or several neuron types at a time.
 Therefore, it is unclear how well the discovered relationships between electrophysiology properties and experimental conditions would generalize to other neuron types, animal species, ages and other confounding factors that typically remained fixed throughout each experiment.

+To the best of my knowledge, there are no review articles that systematically describe the known effects of experimental conditions on electrophysiological measurements.
+However, there are papers that explore the effects of specific experimental setups (Aghajanian and Rasmussen, 1989; Moyer and Brown, 1998).
+Additionally, the effects of specific experimental solution components on neuron survival rates were discussed by several papers (MacGregor et al., 2001; Richerson and Messer, 1995; Tanaka et al., 2008).